Hydrogen Energy Development

 There are both challenges and opportunities in developing renewable energy alternatives to reduce our carbon intensity and contribute to the UK’s target and legislation for net zero carbon by 2050.

-In conditions were the use of fossil fuels are to be restricted and replaced by zero carbon / renewable primary energy sources the benefits of the Power to X model start to become evident.
+In conditions where the use of fossil fuels is to be restricted and replaced by zero carbon / renewable primary energy sources the benefits of the Power to X model start to become evident.
 In this model ‘X’ can be gas (usually hydrogen produced by the electrolysis of water) or heat or other energy storage such as compressed air.
 Hydrogen is one of the most abundant elements in the universe, is clean burning (so releases no carbon emissions) and can be made by splitting water into hydrogen and oxygen in an electrolyser.

 Work is on-going with NI Water to develop Power to X schemes using their grid connectively at their treatment works and in them being a ready off-taker for oxygen in their critical treatment processes.
 Electrolysis of water results in 8 times more (by mass) oxygen being produced than hydrogen.
 The first scheme that NI Water is developing is centred on Belfast and could pave the way for Northern Ireland’s hydrogen economy.